Paramount Group Inc (PGRE) Stock Price and Analyst Predictions - News Heater

 PGRE) stock’s latest price update

-Paramount Group Inc (NYSE: PGRE)’s stock price has increased by 1.38 compared to its previous closing price of 5.09.
-However, the company has seen a 8.18% increase in its stock price over the last five trading sessions.
+Paramount Group Inc (NYSE: PGRE)’s stock price has plunge by 3.37relation to previous closing price of 5.34.
+Nevertheless, the company has seen a 6.98% surge in its stock price over the last five trading sessions.
 Seeking Alpha reported 2023-11-05 that Paramount Group, Inc. (PGRE) Q3 2023 Earnings Call Transcript

 PGRE’s Market Performance

-Paramount Group Inc (PGRE) has experienced a 8.18% rise in stock performance for the past week, with a 9.79% rise in the past month, and a 0.19% rise in the past quarter.
-The volatility ratio for the week is 4.59%, and the volatility levels for the past 30 days are at 4.33% for PGRE.
-The simple moving average for the past 20 days is 11.45% for PGRE’s stock, with a 10.43% simple moving average for the past 200 days.
+Paramount Group Inc (PGRE) has seen a 6.98% rise in stock performance for the week, with a 29.27% gain in the past month and a 4.94% surge in the past quarter.
+The volatility ratio for the week is 3.65%, and the volatility levels for the past 30 days are at 4.02% for PGRE.
+The simple moving average for the past 20 days is 13.29% for PGRE’s stock, with a 18.17% simple moving average for the past 200 days.

 Analysts’ Opinion of PGRE